Eekhofh/IRM_Final_Project/README.md

 The data that was used to answer this question originates from the RUG's 'Karora' corpus.
 This corpus contains a large amount of tweets from 2010 to 2021.
 This research focuses on tweets from February 2021.
-More information on this can be found in final_project.pdf.
+More information on this can be found in the .pdf file.

 PYTHON PROGRAM